jplgarcia/arenamayhem/README.md

 ## Technology Stack

-- **Frontend**: The entire frontend is developed with React.
+- **Frontend**: The entire frontend is developed with Angular.
 All assets, including fonts, images, and sprites for animations, are sourced from the internet.

 - **Backend**: The backend is developed using Python and runs inside the Cartesi machine.
-This version only performs battles without staking of betting

-- **Frontend-Backend Interaction**: The frontend interacts with the backend within the "arena-node" directory, built with Sunodo.
+- **Frontend-Backend Interaction**: The frontend interacts with the backend within the "am-node" directory, built with Sunodo.

-- **Alternative Backend**: An alternative backend, not yet integrated with the frontend, can be found in the "rollups-examples/auction" directory.
-This version is built on top of the auction app from Rollups examples.
-This version is the one that integrates functions such as deposits and withdraws.

 ## Getting Started